iShares Inflation Hedged Corporate Bond ETF (LQDI) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-iShares Inflation Hedged Corporate Bond ETF (LQDI) with AI Score 44/100 (Grade C).
+iShares Inflation Hedged Corporate Bond ETF (LQDI) trades at $25.83 with AI Score 44/100 (Grade C).
 The iShares Inflation Hedged Corporate Bond ETF (LQDI) aims to provide inflation protection through investment-grade corporate bonds.
-With a market cap of $0.
-Sector: Financial services.
+Market cap: $69.7M, Sector: Financial services.

 iShares Inflation Hedged Corporate Bond ETF (LQDI) Financial Services Profile